 About the Drive from Queenstown to Glenorchy

-Glenorchy-Queenstown Road is a 46-kilometer (29 miles) highway that follows the edge of Lake Wakatipu until it reaches the small town of Glenorchy.
-Driving the highway is not only considered one of the best things to do in Queenstown but also in Glenorchy.
+Glenorchy-Queenstown Road is a 46-kilometer (29-mile) highway that follows the edge of Lake Wakatipu until it reaches the small town of Glenorchy.

 It takes around 45 minutes to complete the drive without stopping if you’ve done it before.
 Because I know the road well, it’s easy to drive within the speed limit.
 However, for visitors who don’t know the highway’s sharp turns and narrow parts, it will take a little longer.
 That shouldn’t be a problem because you’re on holiday and you’ll likely be stopping lots along the way.